FolderSizes is Safe, Trusted, and Guaranteed

 Compressing an Entire Drive

-You must be logged on as an administrator or a member of the Administrators group to complete this procedure.
-To compressing an NTFS volume:
+You must be logged on as an administrator or a member of the Administrators group to complete this procedure:

-- Right-click the volume you want to compress, and then click Properties.
+2. Right-click the drive you want to compress, and then click Properties

-- On the General tab, click to select the Compress Volume to save disk space check box, and then click OK.
+3. On the General tab, check the Compress this drive to save disk space option

 Compressing Individual Files or Folders

-- Right-click the file or folder you want to compress, and then click Properties.
+2. Navigate to the file or folder you want to compress

-Finally, a key component of using any compression mechanism effectively is understanding how your disk space is currently being allocated.
-FolderSizes can help you to understand precisely which files and folders are taking up the most space, as well as identify logical compression candidates (e.g. large folders, old files, document file types, etc.).
+A key component of using any compression mechanism effectively is understanding how your disk space is currently being allocated.
+FolderSizes helps you:

 Searching Offline File Systems